 Your first and most important task is to address the specific violation that triggered the order.
 The Stop Work Order notice itself will detail exactly what needs to be corrected, whether it’s an unsafe condition, a deviation from the approved plans, or a permit issue.
 Don’t do any other work on the site; focus only on fixing the cited problem.
 This might involve securing a fence, correcting a structural issue, or updating your permits.
 Ensuring every violation is fully resolved is the foundation for getting the order lifted.
 This is where having an expert review your project’s compliance needs can save you from future headaches.

-Schedule the Re-Inspection
+Schedule Your Re-Inspection

 Once you’ve corrected the violation, you can’t just restart work.
 You need an official to come back and verify that the issue is resolved.
 You’ll need to contact the specific building department or inspector who issued the order to request a re-inspection.
 Be prepared to show them exactly what you’ve done to fix the problem.
 Have your site clean, organized, and ready for their visit.
 A successful re-inspection is your green light to move on to the final step, so make sure the fix is complete and meets all code requirements before you make the call.

-Prepare Your Documents and Payments
+Prepare Your Documents and Fees

 With the physical work corrected and inspected, the final step is closing the loop on the administrative side.
 This almost always involves paying fines or fees associated with the Stop Work Order.
 Make sure all payments are submitted promptly.
 It’s also smart to keep a detailed file of everything related to the incident.
 This includes photos of the corrections, receipts for materials or labor, and notes from every conversation with officials.
 Having this documentation organized makes the final steps smoother and provides a clear record that you’ve met all requirements to get your project moving again.